Ocean deoxygenation: Effects on fisheries

+Vertical expansion of tropical OMZs has reduced the area between the OMZ and surface.
+This means that many species that live near the surface, such as fish, could be affected periodically.
+Ongoing research is investigating how OMZ expansion affects food webs in these areas.
+Studies on OMZ expansion in the tropical Pacific and Atlantic have observed negative effects on fish populations and commercial fisheries that likely occurred from reduced habitat when the OMZ moved to a shallower depth.

+A fish's behavior in response to ocean deoxygenation is based upon their tolerance to oxygen poor conditions.
+Species with low anoxic tolerance tend to undergo habitat compression in response to the expansion of OMZs.
+Fish species with a low tolerance for low oxygen conditions may move to live nearer the ocean surface where oxygen concentration will usually be higher.
+Biological responses to habitat compression can be varied.
+Some species of billfish, predatory pelagic predators such as sailfish and marlin, that have undergone habitat compression actually have increased growth since their prey, smaller pelagic fish, experienced the same habitat compression, resulting in increased prey vulnerability to billfishes.
+Fish with tolerance to anoxic conditions, such as jumbo squid and lanternfish, can remain active in anoxic environments at a reduced level, which can improve their survival by increasing avoidance of anoxia intolerant predators and have increased access to resources that their anoxia intolerant competitors cannot.

 The relationship between zooplankton and low oxygen zones is complex and varies by species and life stage.
 Some gelatinous zooplankton reduce their growth rates when exposed to hypoxia while others utilize this habitat to forage on high prey concentrations with their growth rates unaffected.
 The ability of some gelatinous zooplankton to tolerate hypoxia may be attributed to the ability to store oxygen in intragel regions.
 The movements of zooplankton as a result of ocean deoxygenation can affect fisheries, global nitrogen cycling, and trophic relationships.
 These changes have the potential to have large economic and environmental consequences through overfishing or collapsed food webs.

-Fish

-A fish's behavior in response to ocean deoxygenation is based upon their tolerance to oxygen poor conditions.
-Species with low anoxic tolerance tend to undergo habitat compression in response to the expansion of OMZs.
-Low tolerance fish start to habitate near the surface of the water column and ventilate at the top layer of the water where it contains higher levels of dissolved oxygen, a behavior called aquatic surface respiration.
-Biological responses to habitat compression can be varied.
-Some species of billfish, predatory pelagic predators such as sailfish and marlin, that have undergone habitat compression actually have increased growth since their prey, smaller pelagic fish, experienced the same habitat compression, resulting in increased prey vulnerability to billfishes.
-Fish with tolerance to anoxic conditions, such as jumbo squid and lanternfish, can remain active in anoxic environments at a reduced level, which can improve their survival by increasing avoidance of anoxia intolerant predators and have increased access to resources that their anoxia intolerant competitors cannot.